Positron11/fuzzer/README.md

 2. `fuzzer <seed> <min depth> <max depth>`
 3. `fuzzer <seed> <min depth> <max depth> <runs>`

-### Grammar Compilation
+#### Grammar Compilation

-For both token fuzzers, a grammar compilation utility is included in `generic/utilities/gcompiler.py`, which takes a JSON grammar as input and prints a compiled header file to `stdout`.
+For both generic fuzzers, a grammar compilation utility is included in `generic/utilities/gcompiler.py`, which takes a JSON grammar as input and prints a compiled header file to `stdout`.
 Use like so:

 ```bash
 cd generic/utilities/